OzzyProjects/datalink_layer_sniffer/README.md

 `ip link show`

-It works on Debian Bullseye and Ubuntu 20.04.
+It works on Debian Buster/Bullseye and Ubuntu 20.04+.

 I haven't checked yet for other versions or distros.